Slideshow-digital/slideshow-documentation/docs/documentation/configuration/localization.md

 # Localization

-You can change the language of Slideshow’s user interface and web interface either through web interface → menu `Settings` → `Device settings` → `Language` or through on-screen menu → `Basic settings` → `Language`.
+Slideshow supports multiple languages for both its on-screen user interface and [web interface](../network-access/web-interface.md).
+You can change the language either through web interface → menu `Settings` → `Device settings` → `Language` or through on-screen menu → `Basic settings` → `Language`.

-This choice of language has no effect on the language of date/time and weather forecast displayed on the screen (names of days of week and months can be displayed).
-You can select this language separately via web interface → menu `Content` → `Edit`.
-The list of supported languages for date and weather panel depends on your Android image and usually contains 100+ languages on newer versions of Android.
+The language used for date, time, and weather information (such as day of week and month names) can be configured separately.
+To change it, go through web interface → menu `Content` → `Edit`.
+The list of available languages depends on your Android system version.
+Modern Android devices typically support 100+ languages, ensuring full localization for most regions.

 ## Currently supported languages